National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **N**:
   The only other consideration at this point is whether your want your study to use Level 2 or Level 3 data.
   Level 2 data is fully de-identified, meaning all the dates are shifted by up to 180 days.
-  Also, all location identifiers are obfuscated to allow potential reidentification, so you won’t have access to 5-digit ZIP Codes or other granular location measures.
+  Also, all location identifiers are obfuscated to allow potential reidentification, so you won't have access to 5-digit ZIP Codes or other granular location measures.
   If you need either of those, you have to submit Level 3 data, which is a limited data set containing these data elements.
   Some institutions requires an IRB protocol to submit a Level 3 DUR, so keep that in mind.
   Our institutional IRB has provided a letter covering most Level 3 DURs in N3C, so I can provide that to you.

 * **I**:
-  Ok, that’s very helpful.
+  Ok, that's very helpful.
   I may need real dates as I anticipate differences in treatment deliveries based on real-world availability.
   Am I stuck with Level 2 data if I start there?